IQ404/study-notes/README.md

 For other cases, why using a (modern) `inline` function (where inling is completely irrelavant to the decorator)?

-- It's worthing noting that, there will only be one copy of the `inline` function on memory even though its definition can appear multiple times in the source code (in different translation units).
+- It's worthing noting that, there will only be one copy of the `inline` function on memory even though its definition can appear multiple times in different translation units (every call will refer to a function pointer pointing to the same memory address).
 Whereas each `static` function stands alone on memory.

 ## `static` function